rahulnj/s30-reactjs-test/README.md

 ## Steps to run the application:

 #1.
-Clone the repo.
+Clone the repo using this link `https://github.com/rahulnj/s30-reactjs-test.git`

 #2.
 Make sure that you have installed node.

 #3.
-Navigate to the root directory by `cd s30-reactjs-test/` and run: `npm install` && `npm start`
+Navigate to the root directory by `cd s30-reactjs-test/`

 #4.
+Run `npm install` for installing the node modules.

+#5.
+Run `npm start` for running the project.

+#6.
 You can go to `localhost:3000` from your browser and test the app.